nballou/nickballou/content/posts/2020-02-28-misunderstandings-of-sdt-in-video-games-part-1-basic-psychological-needs.md

 ---
-title: 'Misunderstandings of SDT in Video Games, Part 1: Basic Psychological Needs'
+title: 'Self-determination theory in Video Games: Misconceptions about Basic Psychological Needs'
 author: ["admin"]
 date: '2020-02-28'
-slug: misunderstandings-of-sdt-in-video-games-part-1-basic-psychological-needs
+slug: sdt-in-video-games-basic-needs-misunderstandings
 categories: []
 tags: []
 summary: 'Myths and misconceptions about what the needs for autonomy, competence, and relatedness are, and why they matter in games.'